sridatahub/SqlWindows/README.md

 from sales1;
 ```
 10. Compute First and Last Sale in Each Category
-Finds the first and last sale amount for each category based on sale dates.
+It helps you see the range of sales amounts that have occurred within each category over time.
 ```sql
 SELECT
     category,